Priyadharshinik4/Subscription-Page-using-HTML-and-CSS/README.md

 # Subscription-Page
-Created a Subscription Page using HTML and CSS
+This project demonstrates how to create a modern, responsive subscription page using only HTML and CSS.